GlaireDaggers/Pretty-Fast-Video/README.md

 Video frame encoding is pretty standard as far as video codecs go.
 Frames are split into 16x16 macroblocks, which are further divided into 8x8 subblocks.
 Each subblock is DCT transformed & quantized to reduce the number of bits required for storage.
 Coefficients are further compressed using entropy coding.

+PFV also employs 4:2:0 chroma subsampling - so U and V chroma planes are half the size of the Y plane on each axis.

 There are three kinds of frames: drop frames, i-frames, and p-frames.

 - Drop frames encode nothing, and are just treated as being unchanged since the previous frame.